 “He or she who doesn’t understand the layers of abstraction will merely understand the endless fields of positive creation and growth on any level in life (and business).

-People will benefit from tapping into these layers, even though this may not come natural.”
+People will benefit from tapping into these layers, even though this may not come naturally.”

-Ide Claessen (1972) is a former Belgian business executive, designer, engineer and college professor transformed into a contemporary artist.
-She is educated in both design and industrial sciences and owns degrees from Massachusetts Institute of Technology (MIT) and Harvard Business School in business strategy, innovation, and technology.
+Ide Claessen (1972) is a former Belgian business executive, designer, engineer, and college professor who transformed into a contemporary artist.
+She is educated in design and industrial sciences and has degrees from the Massachusetts Institute of Technology (MIT) and Harvard Business School in business strategy, innovation, and technology.

-Her upbringing with a strong connection to nature, creativity, and education stimulated growth on various levels and developed her into a multidisciplinary creature, sometimes hard to pin down.
+Her upbringing with a strong connection to nature, creativity, and education stimulated growth on various levels and made her a multidisciplinary creature, sometimes hard to pin down.